Azure/missionlz/docs/esri.md

 <br>

-## Step 1 (optional)
+## Step 1

 :arrow_forward: The first step is to deploy [Mission Landing Zone](https://github.com/Azure/missionlz/blob/main/README.md).
 This allows organizations to start with a foundational landing zone that supports their application portfolios, regardless of whether the applications are being migrated or are newly developed and deployed to Azure.
 Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams.
 Mission Landing Zone provides a Secure Cloud Computing Architecture (SCCA) compliant hub and spoke network infrastructure.
-If you allready have an Azure Landing Zone, you can skip this step.
+If you already have an Azure Landing Zone, you can skip this step.
 For more on what an Azure Landing Zone is, see here -> [Azure Landing Zone](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone).

 <br>

-## Step 2 (optional)
+## Step 2

  :arrow_forward: The second step is to create the Windows image which will be used to create the Azure Virtual Desktops.
 This image will have ArcGIS Pro pre-installed when you use this template ->  [Zero Trust and Azure Imaging](https://github.com/Azure/missionlz/blob/main/src/bicep/add-ons/Imaging/README.md).
 Be sure to complete the necessary [prerequisites](https://github.com/Azure/missionlz/tree/main/src/bicep/add-ons/Imaging#prequisites).